 In February 2021, the CJEU answered prejudicial questions of the Council of State about the detention of EU status holders.
-The question was whether the Return Directive prevents EU status holders from being detained on national grounds, given that with such detention, removal to another Member State and for that reason, an order was given to leave for the territory of that Member State but no return decision has subsequently been taken.
-The Court ruled that the Return Directive does not preclude a Member State from placing in administrative detention a protection beneficiary residing illegally on its territory, in order to carry out the forced transfer to the Member State in which that person holds a protection status.
+The question was whether the Return Directive prevents BIPs recognized in other EU member states from being detained on national grounds, given that they do not receive a return decision, but merely an order to leave for the territory of the other Member State.
+The Court ruled that the Return Directive does not preclude a Member State from placing a protection beneficiary residing illegally on its territory in administrative detention, in order to carry out the forced transfer to the Member State in which that person holds a protection status.
 That applies for cases in which the person refused to comply with the order to move to the Member State having issued their status, and it is not possible to issue a return decision.

 Article 30a(1)(b) Aliens Act.